Contact management defined

 The cloud can also easily be used to analyse the social interactions and conversations that contacts are having on Facebook, Twitter, LinkedIn and other social networks.

 Is there a problem that a customer is having with a product that they are discussing with others socially?
-A connected contact management system can give organisations a real-time view of all those interactions and proactively find a solution.
+A connected contact management software can give organisations a real-time view of all those interactions and proactively find a solution.

 But social networking goes far beyond handling support issues and dealing with problems any contacts may encounter.
 By integrating social networking and contact management, it’s easy to see who the contacts' contacts are, who they are talking to, who the key players and influencers are who ideally should be contacted, along with an indication of who can provide introductions to them.